 The previously discussed intense need of involvement and participation of frontline workers and end-users (parr.
 4.1 & 4.3) suggests the need to empower them as protagonists of the robots' design and implementation.
-In this perspective, many scholars advocate for the adoption of a user-centred approach4 [43].
+In this perspective, many scholars advocate for the adoption of a user-centered approach7 [43].

-To foster care robots' acceptability and usability, potential users should be involved in public discussions about using robots in the welfare and healthcare services, and in the conceptualisation, development, and testing of new applications [14], [36].
+To foster care robots' acceptability and usability, potential users should be involved in public discussions about using robots in the welfare and healthcare services, and in the conceptualization, development, and testing of new applications [14], [36].
+The recognition of care professionals and their involvement "from planning to testing and evaluation" is similarly called for by the European Public Service Union [49].

 In regard to the professional workers, as noted by Glomsås and colleagues [43], for the successful consolidation of these innovations there is a need to valorise the expertise of the workers that are expected to be engaged in the implementation.
 On the contrary: "When health professionals were asked, and their recommendation was not followed up, they were disappointed and felt that democracy and involvement only existed in theory.
 This could inhibit further involvement and collaboration" (p.
 4016).
-Instead, the involvement of professionals is recognised as beneficial in preventing conflicts, and valorising user's expertise for technology improvement and for better implementation outcomes [26].
+Instead, the involvement of professionals is recognized as beneficial in preventing conflicts, and valorizing user's expertise for technology improvement and for better implementation outcomes [26].
 However, as detected by Nilsen et al. [19] also when workers' resistances emerge, if their concerns and expectations are considered, and conflicts are managed in a dialogic way, the solving process can be a source of further innovations based on the encounter of different points of view.

 Finally, robot designers also must valorise the experiential knowledge and the desires of end-users.
-They must be assumed not just as consumers but rather as partners of the development process [50].
+They must be assumed not just as consumers but rather as partners of the development process [51].
 In this perspective, an interviewed reports colourful experiential evidence of the importance of involve users in the development processes: